As the end of the year approaches, many pause to reflect, give thanks, review, and plan.

 Thoughtfully addressing your charitable giving priorities between now and December 31 can help assure maximum benefits for you and your charitable interests.
 Carefully considering what to give and when to give it can help increase the impact of your gifts while helping to meet personal priorities as well.
 Thank you for living generously!

-Enjoy Tax Savings
+Enjoy Tax Savings While Fueling Kingdom Work

-Federal tax laws and those of many states make it possible to reduce or eliminate taxes on funds you give for charitable purposes.
-For example, because funds used to make charitable gifts are deducted from the amount otherwise subject to federal income tax when you itemize your deductions, you may be able to give more than you thought possible.
+For example, because funds used to make charitable gifts are deducted from the amount otherwise subject to Federal Income Tax when you itemize your deductions, you may be able to give more than you thought possible.
 The amount and timing of your charitable gifts are totally within your control.
 This is why millions of Americans each year take advantage of the opportunity to make charitable gifts while also reducing their tax liability.

 Gifts of Cash

-Gifts of property such as stocks, bonds, mutual funds, and other appropriate assets that have increased in value since you have owned them can benefit you in other ways.
+Gifts of appreciated stocks, bonds, or mutual funds that you’ve held for more than a year can produce extraordinary benefits.
 If you have held such assets for longer than a year, you can generally donate them and deduct their current value, including any “unrealized gains,” from your taxable income.
 Congress has provided that in addition to regular tax savings, you do not have to pay capital gains tax on most appreciated assets given to charity.
 This additional tax savings is one reason why some people choose to make their gifts in this way.
-Gifts of appreciated assets can eliminate tax on up to 30% of your adjusted gross income.
-The assets that are best to give are those that have increased the most in value and would result in the greatest capital gains tax if sold.
-Many also choose to give low yielding assets, resulting in little or no impact on future spendable income.

 If you have investments that have decreased in value since you've owned them, consider selling them and making a deductible gift of the cash proceeds.
 This creates a loss that you may be able to deduct from other taxable income along with your cash contributions.
 The amount of your deductible loss combined with the charitable deduction may actually amount to more than the current value of the donated asset.
-When making a gift of securities, check with your financial services provider to ensure that it is transferred properly and in a timely manner.
-You Should allow additional time for gifts of mutual fund shares or non-publicly traded securities.
-We will be pleased to assist in this process.

 Give From Your IRA